probonopd/linuxdeployqt/README.md

 Usage: linuxdeployqt app-binary [options]

 Options:
    -verbose=<0-3>        : 0 = no output, 1 = error/warning (default), 2 = normal, 3 = debug
-   -no-plugins         : Skip plugin deployment -appimage           : Create an AppImage
-   -no-strip           : Don't run 'strip' on the binaries -bundle-non-qt-libs : Also bundle non-core, non-Qt libraries -executable=<path>  : Let the given executable use the deployed libraries too -qmldir=<path>      : Scan for QML imports to bundle from the given directory, determined by Qt's qmlimportscanner -always-overwrite   : Copy files even if the target file exists -qmake=<path>       : The qmake executable to use -no-translations    : Skip deployment of translations
+   -no-plugins           : Skip plugin deployment -appimage             : Create an AppImage -no-strip             : Don't run 'strip' on the binaries -bundle-non-qt-libs   : Also bundle non-core, non-Qt libraries -executable=<path>    : Let the given executable use the deployed libraries too -qmldir=<path>        : Scan for QML imports to bundle from the given directory, determined by Qt's qmlimportscanner -always-overwrite     : Copy files even if the target file exists -qmake=<path>         : The qmake executable to use -no-translations      : Skip deployment of translations -extra-plugins=<list> : List of extra plugins which should be deployed, separated by comma

 linuxdeployqt takes an application as input and makes it self-contained by copying in the Qt libraries and plugins that